 The Association hedges its currency risk by taking out fixed/fixed cross currency interest swaps to fix the GBP value of both interest and principal repayable under the foreign currency denominated debt.
-As at 31st March 2019 the Association held cross currency interest rate swaps with a favourable mark to market value of £18.1m (2019: £0.2m adverse) and interest rate swaps with a mark to market value of £9.2m adverse (2019: £3.3m adverse).
+As at 31st March 2021 the Association held cross currency interest rate swaps with an adverse mark to market value of £36.6m (2020: £18.1m favourable) and interest rate swaps with a mark to market value of £6.7m adverse (2020: £9.2m adverse).
 The currency swaps are held at fair value as disclosed in note 20.